nodejs/mentorship/README.md

 #### Duration of the mentorship program for the paired up mentor/mentee

-6 months
+6 months.

-## kick off the mentorship program
+## Kickoff the mentorship program

 1. Finalize and reach consensus on the program structure and process.

-2. Finalize Logistsics (ie. forms to be filled by mentees and mentors).
+2. Finalize Logistics (ie. forms to be filled in by mentees and mentors).

-3. Create a slack channel for interested and joined mentors and mentees, this lowers the barrier for people to join, by increasing visiblity of members and show the activity of the program.
+3. Create a Slack channel for interested and nominated mentors and mentees, this lowers the barrier for people to join, by increasing visiblity of members and show the activity of the program.

-4. Announce to all Node.js projcets (ie node-core) about the availability of the program, so they can reveal interest and goals in joining.
+4. Announce to all Node.js projects (i.e. node-core) about the availability of the program, so they can reveal interest and goals in joining.

 5. Reach out to the mentors list in the node-forward mentors program: https://github.com/node-forward/mentors

-6. Publicize the program through the Node.js ecosystem (Node.js facebook pages, blog articles, personal connections)
+6. Publicize the program through the Node.js ecosystem (Node.js Facebook pages, blog articles, personal connections).

 7. Update the readme files of the enrolled projects to encourage new comers to join the mentorship program.

 ##### Future

-After collecting a group of mentor members and being confident in the mentorship process, the program can advance to include the following:
+After collecting a group of mentors and being confident in the mentorship process, the program can advance to include the following:

 - Coordinate mentorship events through platforms like [Outreachy][].

-- Confrences and group mentorship programs.
+- Conferences and group mentorship programs.

 - Widen the scope of the mentorship program.